rosshiga/NCR-FastLane-Operator-Decoder/README.md

 # NCR-FastLane-Operator-Decoder
-Python program to encode and decode operator barcodes for NCR FastLane Self Checkout
+Program to encode and decode operator barcodes for NCR FastLane Self Checkout

+See https://jsfiddle.net/okimoto/ek9w7hn4/for a simple implementation